 Tip 3: Respect his independence

 This can be the biggest battle between parents and returning college students.
 Your child may come home expecting to have the freedom he had while living in a dorm or campus apartment.
-You may expect him to be home at a "reasonable hour."
+You may expect him to be home at a "reasonable hour" and that may mean different things for each of you.
 A few things that may help: